 Some people like to tell me that an air fryer is just a convection oven or toaster oven, but as you will see below it is much more than this, and the cooking process much stronger.

 Philips themselves describe my air fryer as a ‘Philips Avance Airfryer with TurboStar.’
 To be frank, I have no idea where the Avance part came from!
 It seems to be some product range name, but I can’t actually find it anywhere on my air fryer model.

 Although Avance is a mystery to me, I do know what they mean by Turbostar.
 This is the Turbostar air flow technology that Philips uses in most of their modern air fryers.
-What this basically means, is that they have designed the cooking compartment of this air fryer with the air flow in mind.
-To make sure that the air flows around the unit as much as possible, giving the hot air the best opportunity to cook the food evenly.
+What this basically means is that they have designed the cooking compartment of this air fryer with the air flow in mind.
+To make sure that the air flows around the unit as much as possible, giving the hot air from the heating element at the top the best opportunity to cook the food evenly.

 The most obvious sign of this Turbostar air technology can be found in the bottom of the air fryer’s cooking compartment.
 It has a raised up swirl pattern in the bottom, which is designed to channel the hot air around the air fryer in a specific way.
-This should give a more intense air flow to cook your air fried food better.
+And the reason air fryers are so loud is because there is a fan inside that aggressively pushes this hot air around the unit.
+Both of these factors should give a more intense air flow to cook your air fried food better.
 For a visual representation of this, you should watch the following video from Philips.